 - Helps you refine those ideas with real-time collaboration.

 Group brainstorming sessions are possible with a desktop and mobile version.

-This collaborative mind mapping tool allows you to capture, refine and share ideas with colleagues and collaborate.
+This collaborative mind mapping tool allows you to capture, refine and share ideas with colleagues.

 If you want to take things further, why not integrate MindMeister with MeisterTask, the online task and project management app for teams.

 Sign up for free and access three mind maps or upgrade to a personal, pro or business plan.
 Pricing is $4.99, $8.25 and $12.49/month, respectively.

 Conceptboard is another visual online collaboration tool optimized for creatives and remote teams.
 It’s a one-stop solution for crafting and managing projects and feedback.